Louis XV: King and the Enlightenment

 The French philosophical movement later called the Enlightenment began and gathered force during the reign of Louis XV; in 1746 Diderot published his Pensées philosophiques, followed in 1749 by his Lettres sur les Aveugles and the first volume of the Encyclopédie, in 1751.
 Montesquieu published De l'esprit des Lois, in 1748.
 Voltaire published le Siecle de Louis XIV and l'Essai sur les moeurs et l'esprit des nations, in 1756.
-Rousseau became known in 1750 by the publication of Discours sur les sciences et les arts, followed in 1755 by Discours sur les origins et les fondaments de l'inégalité.
+Rousseau became known in 1750 by the publication of Discours sur les sciences et les arts, followed in 1755 by Discours sur l'origine et les fondements de l'inégalité parmi les hommes.
 These were accompanied by new works on economics, finance, and commerce by the elder Mirabeau, François Quesnay and other scientific thinkers which undermined all of the standard assumptions of royal government, economics and fiscal policy.